The educational model that does achieve Catalan being vehicular

 Each their own system

-La Bressola also has very specific challenges.
-One objective is economic consolidation, so that aid from the Generalitat and other donations are structural and permanent.
+La Bressola also has very concrete challenges.
+One objective is economic consolidation, so that the aid coming from the Generalitat and other donations are structural and permanent.
 Another is that La Bressola can finally open its longed-for lycée (which is equivalent to the three years after primary school), to close the circle and guarantee Catalan up to university.
 Today, 6% of students studying Catalan in Northern Catalonia follow bilingual or immersive education, and 19% have some contact with Catalan, but as the educational level increases, the presence of Catalan decreases.